real-logic/aeron/README.md

 with Java **downloads** at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Caeron).

 Commercial support, training, and development on Aeron is available from [sales@real-logic.co.uk](mailto:sales@real-logic.co.uk?subject=Aeron).
-Premium features such as Solarflare ef_vi transport bindings for a further 20-60% reduction in latency depending on usage and configuration, and security with ATS (Aeron Transport Security) for encrypted communications is available to customers on commercial support.
+Premium features are available which include Solarflare/Xilinx ef_vi and AWS DPDK transport bindings for a further reduction in latency with increased throughput, and security with ATS (Aeron Transport Security) for encrypted communications is available to customers on commercial support.

 ### How do I use Aeron?